dogmaticcentral/progesterone/README.md

 * [UCSC genome database, accessed directly through MySQL](https://genome.ucsc.edu/goldenpath/help/mysql.html)

-* MySQLdb, installed with _sudo apt install python3-mysqldb_. _Progesterone_ scripts
+* MySQLdb python module, installed with _sudo apt install python3-mysqldb_. _Progesterone_ scripts
 also count on mysql configuration  somewhere at the top of the current user's directory tree.
 Here it is called '.ucsc_mysql_conf'  and looks like this: